 We also have a larger sample with Smith being a hyper-productive player.
 We can back to his 2019 season when notched a 68-1,256-14 line playing alongside and outproducing two top-15 NFL draft selections in Henry Ruggs and Jerry Jeudy.

 The primary discourse around Smith is his size.
-Listed at 170 pounds, Smith did not alleviate any potential concerns by declining to weigh in at the Senior Bowl.
+170 pounds at his Pro Day and then 166 pounds in his latest weigh-in, Smith did not alleviate any potential concerns his size may have next level.
 Since 2000, the only wideouts selected in the first round that were below 180 pounds were Marquise Brown, Tavon Austin, and Ted Ginn.
 Since 2000, there have been 20 top-24 fantasy seasons from wideouts below 180 pounds and seven of those belong to a Hall of Famer in Marvin Harrison.
 Placing Hall of Fame expectations on any prospect is lofty and a ceiling outcome, but Emmanuel Sanders and John Brown are more within reasonable outcomes with that potential upside.

 Here is where we have our first major discrepancy between ranks and the model.
 We were down this road just a year ago with Henry Ruggs and due to the talent vortex that is Alabama, Waddle won’t be the last Bama player to be considered highly above his production collegiate output by the NFL.
 While Waddle is never going to be a player that ignites a production model big picture, there are production data points that are positive signals.